leancodepl/corelibrary/docs/external_integrations/authorization_ory_kratos/handling_webhooks.md

 ## Defining the Webhook Handler

 Then, you can define the webhook handler to handle incoming requests.
-In this example, we deserialize request into [Identity] class, verify it inside a webhook and send an event that the identity has been updated, which will be handled by the appropriate `IConsumer` using [MassTransit]:
+In this example, we deserialize request into [Identity] class, verify it inside a webhook and send an event that the identity has been updated, which will be handled by the appropriate `IConsumer` using [MassTransit].
+The handling of the API key check is already managed within the `KratosWebHookHandlerBase` class, eliminating the necessity to perform this action in `HandleCoreAsync(...)`.
+By default, `KratosWebHookHandlerBase` uses the `X-Api-Key` header to verify the API key.
+However, if required, this behavior can be altered by overriding the `ApiKeyHeaderName` property.

 ```csharp
 public partial class KratosIdentitySyncHandler : KratosWebHookHandlerBase